Team Wanderlust | 03 January 2023

 Nevertheless, the small Serbian town of Guča comes alive for three days in mid-August for its annual festival, showcasing the best in brass music performances.
 Hundreds of thousands attend each year.

-Every August, the city of Mount Hagen in the western province of Papua New Guinea comes alive for the days-long performances, feasts and musical festivities hosted by locals during the Mount Hagen Cultural Show.
+Every August, the city of Mount Hagen in the western province of Papua New Guinea comes alive for two days of performances, feasts and musical festivities hosted by locals during the Mount Hagen Cultural Show.
+The 2023 dates are currently tentative, but are usually later in the month.

 Of course, Papua New Guinea is a challenging destination and truly off the well-trodden trail.
 As such, only very experienced travellers should plan to visit, keeping a close eye on the FCO's Official Travel Advice before going, too.